The low-growth, strong-dollar cycle may be nearing an end.

-The Fed has cut interest rates quickly and, just as importantly, halted quantitative tightening and expanded the balance sheet via T-Bill purchases – this makes it less likely that the large deficit-funding issuance crowds out other investment and leads to further incidents in the repo market.
+The Fed has cut interest rates quickly and, just as importantly, halted quantitative tightening and expanded the balance sheet via purchases of short-term US government debt obligations backed by the US government (also known as T-Bills) – this makes it less likely that the large deficit-funding issuance crowds out other investment and leads to further incidents in the repo market (a repurchase agreement or ‘repo’ is a form of short-term borrowing for dealers in government securities.
 The Fed will be buying T-Bills for longer than it thinks; otherwise it will risk losing control of front-end rates again.
 While the government is running large deficits, we don’t believe that the Fed will be able to control the size of its balances sheet and front-end rates simultaneously.

 Emerging market (EM) central banks haven’t been able to respond to the slowdown in trade while Fed policy was tight, as an easing would have led to capital outflows into those 2.5% US T-bills, and lowering interest rates could actually have ended up tightening policy.
 But a weaker US dollar and lower US interest rates has given the green light for EM central banks to ease, and we would expect a pick-up in domestic demand – this is very significant when you consider EMs now comprise 60% of global GDP.